St. Clair County (Illinois) Genealogical Society (SCCGS)

 1. Two people died in 1880.
 Person A's death certificate shows the death date, written in by the physician within hours of the deceased's demise, and filed the next day at the courthouse.
 Person B's death certificate shows the physician filled in the information a couple months after the death, then filed it at the courthouse in Spring some three months after the event.
 In each case, is the death date primary or secondary information?
 Direct or indirect evidence?
 Which document is more reliable?

 2. A tombstone displays a death date for a person who died back in 1880.
 Is the death date direct or indirect evidence, primary or secondary information?
 How does your analysis of the date change if the stone is weathered?
 If the monument is from a modern era?

-4. A man appeared on the 1880 census with his wife and his children under age 10.
-He does not appear with his wife in the 1900 census - you suspect the man died between 1880 and 1900.
+4. A distant relative appeared on the 1880 census with his wife and his children under age 10.
+He does not appear with his wife in the 1900 census - you suspect he died between 1880 and 1900.
 There is no published tombstone inscription or cemetery record of his death in the entire county.
 No obituary or death notice appeared in local newspapers.
 No death certificate was issued.